Radfordhound/HedgeLib/README.md

 MinGW/Cygwin/etc. aren't officially supported/tested, but should also work fine.
 Just type ```premake5 gmake2``` instead.

-2: Follow the on-screen prompts, if any.
+**2: Follow the on-screen prompts, if any.**

-3: Open the HedgeLib.sln file that Premake generated in Visual Studio and hit "Build Solution" (or Ctrl+Shift+B).
+**3: Open the HedgeLib.sln file that Premake generated in Visual Studio and hit "Build Solution" (or Ctrl+Shift+B).**

-(Or, if you're using MinGW/Cygwin/etc., just run "make".)
+Or, if you're using MinGW/Cygwin/etc., just run "make".

 ## macOS
-1: Open a terminal in the folder you cloned HedgeLib to and run the following command:
+**1: Open a terminal in the folder you cloned HedgeLib to and run the following command:**
 ```
 ./premake5 xcode4
 ```

-2: Follow the on-screen prompts, if any.
+**2: Follow the on-screen prompts, if any.**

-3: Open the resulting .xcworkspace in Xcode and build there.
+**3: Open the resulting .xcworkspace in Xcode and build there.**

-Alternatively, you can build from the terminal by entering the following command:
+Alternatively, you can build from the terminal by ```cd```ing into the directory of the tool you want to build (e.g. HedgeTools/HedgeOffsets) and entering the following command:
 ```
 xcodebuild
 ```